ventsislav-georgiev/rsp-sw-toolkit-im-suite-go-odata/README.md

-# go-odata

-A golang package to create ODATA REST APIs for MongoDB and PostgreSQL (jsonb)

 ## commands and Examples

 - Select: selects specified columns for the data records.
 This uses a string split with a comma delimiter.